dekuNukem/traffic-cone-film-scanning/README.md

 #### Getting a Cone

-* Print-your-own for lowest cost, basic 3D printing knowledge needed.
+* Print-your-own for lowest cost, basic 3D printing experience needed.
 * Pre-made cones are also available.
 * One cone for each film format.